Clemapfel/jluna/docs/manual.md

 julia : 1234
 ```

-We see that `unnamed_proxy` was assigned a new memory address pointing to the newly allocated julia-side value `5678`.
+Here, `unnamed_proxy` was assigned a new memory address pointing to the newly allocated julia-side value `5678`.
 Meanwhile, `Main.var` is completely unaffected by this change.
 This makes sense, if we check `unnamed_proxy`s symbol again:

 ```cpp
 std::cout << unnamed_proxy.get_name() << std::endl;